lakhanadewar/lakhanadewar/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/lakhanadewar](https://github.com/lakhanadewar)

-- 💬 Ask me about **Java, Selenium, TestNg,Appium, Cucumber, SQL, Website Development**
+- 💬 Ask me about **Java, Selenium, TestNg, Appium, Cucumber, SQL, Website Development**

 - 📫 How to reach me **lakhanadewar@gmail.com**